Software Supply Chain Topics

 Learn MoreStatic Application Security Testing (SAST), is a type of application security testing that scans applications in a static state to...

-Learn MoreAn SBOM is a list of all of the components used to build and run an application.
-They include an inventory of any modules, libraries,...
+Learn MoreA Software Bill of Materials (SBOM) is a comprehensive list of all the components used to build and run an application so organizations...

-Learn MoreSoftware Composition Analysis (SCA) is the use of automated tools to identify open source components within an application’s code...
+Learn MoreSoftware Composition Analysis (SCA) is the automated process of identifying third-party and open source...

 Learn MoreThe software development life cycle, or SDLC, is the set of phases that occur as developers create software.
 It includes a series of...